pyca/cryptography/docs/x509/reference.rst

         :param time: The :class:`datetime.datetime` object (in UTC) that marks the revocation time for the certificate.

+    .. method:: add_extension(extension, critical)

+        Adds an X.509 extension to this revoked certificate.

+        :param extension: An instance of one of the :ref:`CRL entry extensions <crl_entry_extensions>`.

+        :param critical: Set to ``True`` if the extension must be understood and handled.

     .. method:: build(backend)

         Create a revoked certificate object using the provided backend.